 - When preparing to bake the cheesecake, set the springform pan down into a larger pan and place it in the oven, then pour the boiling water into the side of the larger pan.

-- Allow the cheesecake to cool in the oven for at least an hour after it’s done baking, and the oven is turned off, which should help keep the cheesecake from cracking.
+- Allow the cheesecake to cool in the oven for at least an hour after it’s done baking, and the oven is turned off and oven door cracked open, which should help keep the cheesecake from cracking.

 Sponsored Items Used In This Recipe: